isaacbernat/2pddl42ppl/README.md

 # 2pddl42ppl
-2 paddles for (up to) 2 people to play on a single console
+2 paddles for (up to) 2 people to play on a single handheld console